Is Platinum Toxic to Humans, Yes or No? Is it Radioactive? Can Platinum Jewelry and Bullion Cause Body Toxicity?

 The toxic platinum forms I covered above will also be toxic to animals, but animals are very unlikely to be exposed to them.

-Note: theoretically, bigger animals like horses, ponies and cows would have no problems in eating and passing solid platinum jewelry and small coins.
+Bigger animals like horses, ponies and cows wouldn’t have problems swallowing solid platinum jewelry and small coins.
+Those platinum items wouldn’t be digested and would just pass through the body unchanged.

 Is Platinum Radioactive to Humans?
 Is it Harmful?